enesctnn/sip-finder-app/README.md

 3. **Login Page**:
    - A login page with a dummy user.
    - Redirects users to the auth page if they try to access cocktail pages without being logged in.

+4. **Middleware for Authentication and Authorization**:
+   - **API Authentication**: Middleware checks for routes that require authentication and handles API requests accordingly.
+   - **Authentication Protection**: Routes defined as authentication-required are protected, redirecting logged-in users away from the login page and ensuring only authenticated users can access protected pages.
+   - **Public Routes**: Public routes are accessible without authentication.
+   - **Redirection**: Users are redirected to the login page if they attempt to access protected routes without being logged in.
+Authenticated users are redirected away from the login page if they attempt to access it.

+---

 ## Getting Started